profsmucker/ta-works/Documentation/README.md

 		>> Ti is a parameter determined by the value of 'current_program' in the Student table

-		>> Ti will need to be added to the parameters in the 'algorithm_run()' methdod in views.py
+		>> Ti will need to be added to the parameters in the 'algorithm_run()' method in views.py

 		>> the sum(Xij * Ti) will need to be added to the objective value